 Around 1990, Ken Boyd and I were talking about books.
 At the time, we were doing field audit work for KPMG at a small television station in Cape Girardeau, Missouri.

 During that discussion, Ken stated his favorite business book was Barbarians at the Gate.
 Ultimately, I got, read it, and loved it.

 However, I was always studying in those early years.
 That meant reading and working in public accounting didn’t seem to go together very well.

 When I left public accounting, my reading habits changed.
 But I needed conduits in the form of people who cared and took an interest in my professional growth.
 A brilliant guy named Stuart Varner had me read The Goal in 1992.
 That same year, Melody Sparrow (one of the best controllers and CFOs I’ve ever known) handed me Relevance Lost by Johnson and Kaplan.
-“Mark, read this,” she said as though it seemed just like yesterday.
+“Mark, read this,” as though it seemed just like yesterday.

 That’s what reading does to us–it shapes and strengthens our moldable minds.
 We never need to fear mental atrophy as long as we’re reading good books, even bad ones too.